nicholas-chin/faker-tutorial-2025-Summer/databricks_free_edition.md

 ## Sign up for Databricks Free Edition Account
-1. As team leader, create a Databricks Free Edition account for team to work together.
+1. As team captain, create a Databricks Free Edition account for team to work together.
    - Databricks Account has Workspace(s).
+   - Databricks Account is not your user account, it is the Databricks Account that contains Workspaces.
 1. Go to https://login.databricks.com/, at the bottom, click on "Sign Up".
    - <img width="300" height="400" alt="image" src="https://github.com/user-attachments/assets/7d22b8e5-6fb6-439a-89d5-263241f96b6e" />
 1. Enter your email, and hit the "Continue with email" button.